-He subsequently commanded the Duke 90 at Plymouth from July 1756, and in March 1757 commissioned the new Princess Amelia 80, leaving her later in the year.
-He had the Barfleur 90 in Vice-Admiral Charles Knowles? attack on the Basque Roads in September.
-He then appears to have briefly commanded the Scorpion 10 and in 1759 rejoined the Duke, seeing action at the Battle of Quiberon Bay on 20 November.
-Bar a short time in the Venus 36 he remained with this vessel, latterly on harbour service at Plymouth, until he became a rear-admiral on 21 October 1762.
+In June 1756 Graves was appointed to the Duke 90 at short notice in place of Captain George Murray who had resigned, and which he joined at Plymouth before leaving her that winter.
+In June 1757 he commissioned the new Princess Amelia 80, from which he exchanged with Captain Stephen Colby into the Barfleur 90 in July, and he commanded her in Vice-Admiral Charles Knowles’ attack on the Basque Roads in September.
+The Barfleur was later with the grand fleet in the Channel under Admirals Lord Anson and Sir Edward Hawke in the spring of 1758.
+In May 1759 Graves rejoined the Duke, seeing action at the Battle of Quiberon Bay on 20 November, and he remained with this vessel, latterly on harbour service at Plymouth, until he was promoted a rear-admiral on 21 October 1762.

-On 28 March 1774 he was appointed the commander-in-chief of the North American station, and after arriving on 30 June he attempted to carry out the ?Boston Port Bill?.
-Unfortunately his instructions were unclear and a force consisting of the flagship Preston 50, Captain John Robinson, and thirty smaller vessels was unequal to the task of keeping order, not least because they had peace-time establishments aboard.
-Consequently the American rebels had no difficulty in importing supplies and building up a force of privateers.
+On 28 March 1774 he was appointed the commander-in-chief of the North American station, and after arriving at Boston on 30 June he attempted to carry out the ‘Boston Port Bill’, which banned seaborne trade with the town until it had paid compensation for the tea destroyed in the ‘Boston Tea Party’.
+Unfortunately his instructions from the government were unclear and a force consisting of the flagship Preston 50, Captain John Robinson, and thirty smaller vessels was unequal to the task of keeping order in the face of the growing rebellion, not least because his ships only carried peace-time establishments aboard.
+Consequently the American rebels had little difficulty in importing supplies and building up a force of privateers.

-He became an admiral on 29 January 1778 and died at his seat at Hembury Fort near Honiton on 8 March 1787.
+Graves became an admiral on 29 January 1778 and died at his seat at Hembury Fort near Honiton on 8 March 1787.

 He married firstly Elizabeth Sedgwick of Staindrop, County Durham, and following her death in 1767 he married Margaret Spinkes of Aldwinkle, Northamptonshire.
 He did not have any children.